Bandit Heeler

-Dr. Bandit Custard Heeler, PhD (born 25 October 1978) is a main character in the Australian preschool animated television series Bluey, created by Joe Brumm.
-Employed as an archaeologist, he enjoys playing with his daughters, Bluey and Bingo, and takes any role he plays in a game they devise seriously despite often being seen as reluctant and unwilling to partake in their games.
+Bandit Custard Heeler (born 25 October 1978) is a main character in the Australian preschool animated television series Bluey, created by Joe Brumm.
+Employed as an archaeologist, he enjoys playing with his daughters, Bluey and Bingo, and takes seriously any role he is assigned in a game they devise despite often being seen as reluctant to play along.
 He often teaches life lessons to his daughters while he plays with them, but this strains his public relationship with them in some episodes.

-Bandit has received acclaim from many parents and critics, and is viewed by both as a positive father figure.
+Bandit has been acclaimed as a positive father figure by many parents and critics.

 Character biography

-Bandit was born on 25 October 1978, the younger brother of Radley Heeler and the older brother of Stripe Heeler, all of whom are sons of Bob and Chris Heeler.
+Bandit Custard Heeler was born on 25 October 1978.
+He is the younger brother of Radley Heeler and the older brother of Stripe Heeler, all sons of Bob and Chris Heeler.
 He claims that he first met his wife Chilli while on holiday as a child, but Chilli has no memory of this meeting and believes that she and Bandit first met at a party in London.

-Bandit and Chilli's first child, Bluey, was born sometime later; their second child, Bingo, was born two years after Bluey.
+Bandit and Chilli's first child, Bluey, was born at some later time; their second child, Bingo, was born two years after Bluey.
 At an unknown point, Bandit and Chilli had a miscarriage.

-Years later, Bandit received a job offer that would give him better pay, but would require him and his family to move out of Queensland.
-Believing this would allow him to give his daughters a better life, he put the house up for sale.
-Eventually, Bandit, coming to the realisation that his family did not want to move and having been told the buyers pulled out, changed his mind and withdrew the house from sale.
+Years later, Bandit received a job offer that would pay more but require him and his family to move away from Queensland.
+Believing this would allow him to give his daughters a better life, he put the family's house up for sale.
+Eventually he realised that his family did not want to move, and having been told the buyers pulled out, changed his mind and withdrew the house from sale.

 Character highlights

-Much of the series' humour revolves around his relationship with his daughters, who he continually implores to come up with new games to play with him.
+Much of the series' humour revolves around his relationship with his daughters, whom he continually implores to come up with new games to play with him.
 He enjoys watching cricket and playing squash and touch football.

 He has a habit of making "dad jokes" in front of his children.
 He often is seen reading the newspaper and has a habit of using child-friendly expletives, most of which relate to food.
-He is frequently seen doing housework and has a doctorate in archaeology.
+He is also frequently seen doing housework and has a doctorate in archaeology.
+(Note: Bandit's description on the official website for the short "Archaeology" lists him as "Dr. Bandit Heeler," and he is referred to as such in the short before giving a presentation related to the field.)